 Receiving negative feedback is never nice.
 But it often can be a positive experience.
 Here's how to make negative feedback benefit you.

-Recieving negative feedback is something that happened to all of us at some point.
+Receiving negative feedback is something that happened to all of us at some point.
 What we have not all experienced, and I can look back on previous personal experience, is the best way to deal with it.
-How can you respond to someone looking upon your work negatively?
+How do you respond to someone looking upon your work negatively?
 What steps are best to take?
 No one likes receiving negative feedback, but it is there for our benefit.
-Now, it is possible to reason unfair negative feedback.
-But the focus of today's blog is to look at how to best respond to negative feedback, not how to respond to unfair feedback.
-With that covered, lets look at some steps you may want to take in order to get the most from negative feedback.

 This one happens to us all, so don’t feel like you are on your own.
 The natural reaction to any criticism is to respond defensively.
 This is true not just for workplace-based feedback.
 Now, we aren’t telling you not to respond defensively, as this is really hard to control.
 However, what you can control is pausing.